Blueside darter: Life History

 Most darters have specific habitat requirements regarding substrate composition, water velocity, and water depth.
 Harrison (2004) suggested that darters have specialized reproductive behaviors which may make suitable spawning habitat limiting factor.
-The blueside darter spawns once a year when water temperatures reach 21° - 23 °C roughly during March through May throughout the range, however in TN spawning starts between mid-February and mid-March with reproduction occurring April to early May.
+The blueside darter spawns once a year when water temperatures reach 21–23 °C roughly during March through May throughout the range, however in Tennessee spawning starts between mid-February and mid-March with reproduction occurring April to early May.
 Spawning occurs in deeper riffles than those used by Etheostoma stigmaeum.
 Female blueside darters show increased fecundity as they grow longer.
 At one year of age large females are sexually mature but there is limited data on male sexual maturity.

 Darters have two spawning behaviors; they either bury the eggs in the substrate or attach the eggs to an object.
 Blueside darters bury their eggs in riffle habitats with fine or coarse gravel sand substrate in moderate current.
 The male pursues a female and mounts her and she lays 3–5 eggs in the gravel.
-The eggs hatch after around 8–10 days after an incubation temperature of 21° - 23 °C. Blueside darter diet consists of midge larvae, microcrustaceans, and mayfly nymphs.
+The eggs hatch after around 8–10 days after an incubation temperature of 21–23 °C. Blueside darter diet consists of midge larvae, microcrustaceans, and mayfly nymphs.
 The males have been known to produce Schreckstoff substances that serve to warn nearby fish in case of an attack.